isblab/Integrative_docking_benchmark/installation.md

 ## **Runnning IMP:**

 ### Inputs
 Make a directory for each complex containing the PDB file and crosslink file.
 For example, `imp/DSSO/1clv_2/` has 1clv.pdb and 1clv_DSSO_2.csv.
-Similarly, for cases with EDC crosslinks.
+Similarly, for cases with DMTMM crosslinks.

 ### Run command
 1. Run the modeling script for each case as follows: